Eric F. Pros, M.Arch, M.B.A.

 Understanding forensic evidence can be a daunting task.
 In homicide cases, it can literally mean the difference between life and death.
 As a litigator, you know that keeping up with the changing nature of case law is challenging enough.
 Often times, you are in need of a forensic expert who can assist you with the interpretation and evaluation of forensic evidence that may be associated with your case.
 You may need an expert witness to explain the significance, limitations and value of that evidence in easily understood terms.

-We handle EQUIVOCAL DEATH INVESTIGATIONS ... those deaths that occur in which there exists more than one interpretation of the fatal events.
-Through a structured assessment of all the evidence and case material, a careful evaluation is made of these competing theories in an effort to arrive at the most scientifically supportable interpretation of the event.
+Among the types of cases we handle, are those cases known as EQUIVOCAL DEATH INVESTIGATIONS ... those deaths that occur in which there exists more than one interpretation of the fatal events.
+Through a structured assessment of all the evidence and case material, a careful evaluation is made of those competing theories in an effort to arrive at the most scientifically supportable interpretation of the event.

 "The identification, collection, testing, storage, handling and reporting of any piece of forensic evidence involves a number of people.
 Evidence can be deliberately or accidentally mishandled at any stage of this process."